123lhk/ForFun/README.md

 A simple project that using SimpleInjector to inject Indentity framework managers to service layer for MVC 5 template.

-Also has a simple case that use Google as external login provider and get simple additional information such as FirstName and LastName.
+Contain a simple example that use Google as external login provider and get simple additional information from ExternalIdentity such as FirstName and LastName.